ANIMAL CARE & CONTROL

 THE LATEST COVID-19 UPDATES AND MCACC

 We have altered both our field and shelter operations to minimize human contact for residents while remaining committed to public safety and lifesaving during the COVID-19 pandemic.
 You can help us save lives while practicing social distancing.
 Read more at: Updates.
 Here’s a look at some of our changes:

-Adoptions and fosters: Please note: Longer adoption hours are effective April 13: 10 a.m. to 6 p.m. weekdays; 10 a.m. to 5 p.m. weekends, West Valley animal shelter only.
+Adoptions and fosters: Visit our adoption page for details and to sign up for an appointment!
+Our regular adoption hours are 11 a.m. to 6 p.m. weekdays and 11 a.m. to 5 p.m. weekends at the West Valley animal shelter only.
 We are utilizing appointment-only adoptions through online signups and a revamped adoption web page during the health crisis.
 Sign up here Version OptionsANIMAL CARE & CONTROLHeadline for adoptions and here for fostering.
 Please check through the day for available slots as appointments do open up.

 Temporary closures: East Valley Shelter, 2630 W. Rio Salado Parkway, Mesa, ended adoption appointments April 5 and temporarily closed for repairs and cleaning while it is vacant.
 No services will be offered there and no strays admitted.
 All dogs have been transferred to our West Shelter, 2500 S. 27th Ave.
 Phoenix, or other boarding facilities.